galkan/flashlight/README.md

 <h2> 3) Screen Scan </h2>

-Screen Scan is used to get screenshots on web sites by using configurations in config file (flashlight.yaml).
-Configurations in this file provide screen scan for 4 ports ("80, 443, 8080, 8443")
+Screen Scan is used to get screenshots of web sites/applications by using directives in config file (flashlight.yaml).
+Directives in this file provide screen scan for four ports ("80, 443, 8080, 8443")

 screen_ports:

        - 80, 443, 8080, 8443

-Sample screen scan is like this:
+Sample screen scan can be performed like this:

 ```
 ./flashlight.py -p project -s screen -d 192.168.74.0/24 -r /usr/local/rasterize.js -t 10 -v